pawarswapnil97/smartcontactmanager/README.md

 # SmartContactManager
 I developed this project using Spring boot.
-It is simple web base application which has user component to manage the contact and save,add and update the contact.
+It is simple web base application which has user add their contact and, save, show, update and delete the contact.

-Development of the system requires tools like:
+Requires tools like:
 • STS IDE
 • Java
 • MYSQL Database etc.